UR-dandyhacks/DandyHacks22/README.md

        b.
 Description text (as a paragraph)
        c.
 The ropes.
 Will be imported as an SVG image.
 Make sure this is always placed at the top center of the div.

+- [ ] Make the signs with ropes collapsiable (For FAQ)
+  1. If the signs with ropes are designed in a way where it's a div with a background, that incapsulates the text, this should be simply done adjusting the "description" text's visibility, to either be shown or hidden.
+  2. Preferably, only one question can be opened at a time.
+This will prevent the layout from getting messy if the user expands all questions at once.
 - [ ] change the text at the top of the page to match the Figma deisgn.
   - Logo and title will both be SVGs.
   - Date and location will be text, and the location will have a url that takes to a google maps link of the location.